Three Nations Energy

 WHO ARE WE

-Jointly owned by the Athabasca Chipewyan First Nation, the Mikisew Cree First Nation, and the Fort Chipewyan Metis Association, Three Nations Energy GP Inc. was created in 2018 to bring clean, low carbon, affordable and reliable electricity to the community of Fort Chipewyan … and … to create a strong and efficient vehicle for indigenous ownership and operation of green energy solutions.
+Jointly owned by the Athabasca Chipewyan First Nation, the Mikisew Cree First Nation, and the Fort Chipewyan Metis Association, Three Nations Energy GP Inc. was created in 2018 to bring clean, low carbon, affordable and reliable electricity to the community of Fort Chipewyan.
+Our goal was also to create a strong and efficient vehicle for indigenous ownership and operation of green energy solutions.
 We simply call ourselves “3NE”.
 The ABOUT 3NE Section of this website provides more background on each of our Nations, our journey in clean energy and sustainability action, and introduces you to our Board, our Management team, and how we do business.

 Canada’s Largest Remote Community Solar Farm Project